spoike/reactjs-playground/README.md

 3. Install dependencies with `npm install`
 4. Run `grunt` to start server and browse to index

 To get started look at `www/index.html` and `www/scripts/main.js`.
+There is a simple ReactJS component written in JSX at `www/scripts/timer.jsx.js`.

 # Notes for Web Devs

-This project is set up to use [RequireJS](http://requirejs.org/) and default [Twitter Bootstrap](http://getbootstrap.com/) from when you clone this repository.
+This project is set up to use [ReactJS](http://facebook.github.io/react/index.html), [RequireJS](http://requirejs.org/) and default [Twitter Bootstrap](http://getbootstrap.com/) from when you clone this repository.

 The [Gruntfile](http://gruntjs.com/sample-gruntfile) is set up to the [watch task](https://github.com/gruntjs/grunt-contrib-watch).
 Javascript files are monitored by default and are running through [JSHint](http://www.jshint.com/).